 All applicants must apply by using the e-admissions system.
-In addition, applicants should complete the St. Anne's Supplementary Information Form (SIF) which is supplied in the application pack.
-The e-admissions form must be completed and submitted to the Local Authority by 31st October 2020.
+In addition, applicants should complete the St. Anne's Supplementary Information Form (SIF) which is available on the School's website.
+The e-admissions form must be completed and submitted to the Local Authority by 31st October 2021.
 However, if you would prefer to complete a paper form these are available from the Local Authority upon request.
-The Supplementary Information Form (SIF) is available directly from the school and should be completed and returned to the school by the closing date.
-If you do not complete both the e-admissions form and the SIF and return them by the closing date, the Governing Body may be unable to consider your application fully against the oversubscription criteria and it is very unlikely that your child will get a place at the school.
+The Supplementary Information Form (SIF) is available directly from the school and should be completed and returned to the school by the closing date, also 31st October 2021.
+If you do not complete both the e-admissions form and the SIF and return them by the closing date, the Governing Body may be unable to consider your application fully against the oversubscription criteria and it is very unlikely that your child will not get a place at the school.
 Late applications will be considered after the initial allocation process has been completed.

 Applications for criterion 1 must be accompanied by written proof of the child's status from the appropriate authority.
-Those applying under criterion 2 should obtain a Certificate of Catholic Practice (CCP) from the Priest at the Parish where they normally attend Mass.
-Those wishing to be considered under criterion 3 should also provide the School with a copy of the child's baptismal certificate.
+Those applying under criterion 2 should provide a copy of the child's baptism certificate.
 If the certificate is not available, applicants should indicate in writing the reasons for this being the case.
-The Certificate of Catholic Practice (CCP) is also available on the Diocesan website at www.rcdow.org.uk/schools/parents/admissions at the top right hand corner of the page.

-The Local Authority will write to you on behalf of the Governing Body with the outcome of your application on 1st March 2021 and the information will also be available on line.
+The Local Authority will write to you on behalf of the Governing Body with the outcome of your application at the beginning of March 2022 and the information will also be available on line.
 You should indicate your acceptance of the place as soon as possible.
 Information concerning the Appeals Procedure will be sent out to those who are unsuccessful in obtaining a place.

 The school maintains a waiting list, ranked according to the published criteria, and places will be offered as and when vacancies occur.
-The waiting list will remain open until 25 July 2021.
+The waiting list will remain open until 25 July 2022.
 If you wish your child's name to stay on the waiting list you must apply to the school in writing before that date.